Ben-Nupa/MSc_NLP_projects/exercice_1/README.md

 Batch size ~ 256 max, this way we should have a empty intersection almost each time.
 If not empty, we use a random new samples in the paper the distribution.

 Drawbacks : INPUT/OUTPUT is center-word -> context words.
 But on next bath, we can have other context words (for the same word ?).
 We try not to pick the same words from the context word selection.

-Check the lecture of Andrew Ng on the negative sampling.